The adrenal glands are thumb-sized organs located on top of both kidneys

 Adrenal fatigue often leads to diseases treated by conventional medicine with synthetic steroid hormones because our own production is insufficient.

-People in the first stage of adrenal fatigue (when there is an elevated level of cortisol) require medical care due to hypertension, insulin resistance, depression, anxiety and insomnia.
+People in the first stage of adrenal fatigue (when there is an elevated level of cortisol)

 The signs and symptoms of the first and second phase can often occur simultaneously or alternately.